Caring for Our Most Honored Community Members

 Every Friday for over 20 years, SBH’s Youth volunteers have delivered over 100 beautiful hallah packages to the elderly.
 Often the deliveries are followed by a short visit with the senior.
 For many seniors, this is a consistent highlight in their week – opening their doors to see smiling faces, fresh hallah, and a warm “Shabbat shalom” greeting.

 Government aid for senior citizens is vast, and many are often unaware of the free help they could be receiving from the government.
 Applications and procedures can appear complicated and difficult, but SBH can help simplify and execute the process.
-Our team of entitlement experts bring a tremendous amount of knowledge in the area of government funding, and our support and guidance can be stress-relieving and life-saving.
+Our staff brings a tremendous amount of knowledge in the area of government funding, and our support and guidance can be stress-relieving and life-saving.
 Our goal is to help you and your loved ones receive the best aid possible, including assistance with health insurance, Medicare, home care, HEAP (Home Energy Assistance Program), Medicaid, rehab referrals, Social Security, food stamps, SCRIE (Senior Citizen Rent Income Exemption), and more.

 In partnership with Quality Healthcare, if you are 60+ you can call 800-203-0271 for a free medical consultation.